 More than just a cramp

-If you have leg cramps all of the time, it can be more than just overusing the muscles.
+If you have leg cramps all of the time, such as at night, it can be more than just overusing the muscles.

 “If there’s a cramp that’s brought on that does not seem to be caused by physical activity, it can be a sign of a chronic condition,” Pernsteiner said.

 The first chronic condition could be an issue with blood flow, or peripheral artery disease.
 Plaque builds up in the arteries, which leads to blood not going to the muscles.